Aquafina-water-bottle/jp-mining-note/docs/docs/preface.md

 ## Mobile (AnkiDroid and AnkiMobile)
-Mobile support is slowly being worked on,[^1] but the note (on mobile) is currently not stable.
+Mobile support is slowly being worked on,[^1] but JPMN (on mobile) is currently not stable.
 Do not expect the note to work on mobile.
-Thus, **do not use this note** if you must use Anki on mobile.
+Therefore, **do not use this note** if you must use Anki on mobile.

 [^1]: